 Then place the background onto the silicone and move back and forth if possible.
 This will help the silicone be distributed a little better.
 Now we’re done with our DIY aquarium background.
 Just let the silicone cure for 24 hours before proceeding.

-Before using the aquarium background in your fish tank, you will need to soak it before use.
-Because it will raise the pH level.
+Before using the aquarium background in your fish tank, you will need to soak it well.
+Otherwise, it will raise the pH level.
 So, perform water changes on your aquarium until the pH has evened.
 The thickness of your concrete will dictate how long this takes.

 Finally, you will end up with an amazing aquarium background.
 This DIY aquarium background method is pretty easy to pull off and is extremely cheap compared to the other concrete backgrounds.
 Once aged, this background will look pretty realistic with the little algae or moss.